-Happy hour at the rooftop bar of Hotel Clermont
+Happy hour on the rooftop of Hotel Clermont

-Time to head to Clermont Lounge — no photos allowed and no touching the dancers
+Time to visit the legendary Clermont Lounge — no photos allowed